PHILADELPHIA REFLECTIONS

 Richards laboratory of the University of Pennsylvania

 Kahn encountered the architectural field toward the end of the period of Modernism, which he referred to as "machines to live in".
 Rather than overturn the whole idea of Modernism, he softened its harshness through ingenious use of interior lighting, and the use of rough rather than smooth shiny materials.
 His teaching was that closets, elevator shafts, corridors and the like were "servant" spaces, to be hidden and subordinated to "served" spaces, like reception areas.
 The overall effect was a deceptive simplicity, often regarded by the public as simple boxes when the underlying design was anything but simple.
 For some reason, the concepts of rough surfaces and subordinated spaces was particularly effective in India and Pakistan.
 It was least popular in his two famous American laboratory buildings, the Richards laboratory of the University of Pennsylvania, and the Salk Institute in La Jolla, California.
-Both of these laboratories were widely praised by architects, and resoundingly hated by the chemists who used them.
-Chemists are particularly fond of closets.
+Both of these laboratories were widely praised by architects, and resoundingly hated by the chemists who used them, because chemists are particularly fond of closets.
 He does have one group of particular enthusiasts among those who own and inhabit the tall glass office buildings which became so popular after the Seagram's tower on Park Avenue in New York.
-Washing all that glass is a problem, and surfaces which don't look dirty so quickly gain advantage.
+Washing all that glass is a problem and surfaces which don't look dirty so soon, gain advantage.

 Professor Wiseman spared his audience the story of Kahn's death, presumably because it is so well known.
 He died in the washroom of Penn Station in New York, and his body lay unidentified in the morgue for three days.
-It is supposed that someone stole his wallet with identification papers, although there couldn't have been much else in it to steal.
+It is supposed that someone stole his wallet with identification papers, because there couldn't have been much else in it to steal.